-This 3-hour teleconference, held over two evenings to accommodate working students, provides a "hands-on" introduction to the undergraduate Montessori Education program.
-Students will learn how to work with the University's learning management system, online library and other learning resources, and how to manage their program of study assignments, including required field-based activities.
-The seminar is divided into two parts to provide ample time for reflection and questioning.
+This 1-hour teleconference, held virtual with the professor provides a "hands-on" introduction to the undergraduate Montessori Education program.
+Students will learn how to work with the

+University's learning management system, online library and other learning resources, and how to manage their program of study assignments, including required field-based activities.